 try:

-print(f"The response/reply to your query is {employee[Employee_Details]}")
+print(f"The response to your query is {employee[Employee_Details]}")

 except KeyError:

-print(f"'{Employee_Details}' key Not found.
-Try inputting name, Designation or pay.")
+print(f"'{Employee_Details}' key not found.
+Try inputting name, designation or pay.")

 Conclusion